11 Techniques To Increase Free Trial Sign-ups

-Instead, try to allow user to sign up through OAuth social media login (like Facebook or Twitter).
+Instead, try to allow users to sign up through OAuth social media login (like Facebook or Twitter).
 That would be quicker than other usual sign-up methods.

-Ensure that user don’t need to enter the user name separately.
+Ensure that users don’t need to enter the user name separately.

 Let them use their email ID use as the User ID.